CodeReclaimers/neat-python/docs/index.rst

 networks.
 NEAT-Python is a pure Python implementation of NEAT, with no dependencies other than the Python standard library.

 .. note::
   Some of the example code has other dependencies; please see each sample's README file for additional details and installation/setup instructions.
-   In addition to dependencies varying depending on the example, visualization of the results (via ``visualize.py`` modules) frequently requires ``graphviz`` and/or ``matplotlib``.
+  In addition to dependencies varying depending on the example, visualization of the results (via ``visualize.py`` modules) frequently requires
+  `graphviz <https://pypi.python.org/pypi/graphviz>`_ and/or `matplotlib <https://matplotlib.org/users/installing.html>`_.

 Support for HyperNEAT and other extensions to NEAT is planned once the fundamental NEAT implementation is more complete and stable.